-Looking For a New BMW 5 Series Gran Turismo in your area?
+Looking for a Used 5 Series Gran Turismo in your area?

-CarGurus has 387 nationwide BMW 5 Series Gran Turismo dealers with 197 new car listings.
+CarGurus has 112 nationwide 5 Series Gran Turismo listings starting at $8,500.

 The 2012 BMW 5 Series Gran Turismo 4-door hatchback delivers a lot of car for the money, offering sporty performance, a well-equipped and functional interior, a long list of standard and optional features, and a unique dual-access tailgate that sets it apart from the crowd.The Bad